sensel/morph-docs/docs/morph.md

 There are nine (9) presets of different settings.
 Hold the top "programmer's bar" in combination with the 1-9 keys to change presets.
 By default, presets 1-4 provide different scales using MPE, presets 6-9 use standard MIDI on channel 1, and preset 5 provides several MIDI CC messages to create sliders and momentary buttons.
 Use the SenselApp to program different controls for the different sets.

-The large, bottom hexagonal controls are used as XYZ MIDI controllers, sending MIDI CC commands.
+The large, bottom hexagonal controls are used as XYZ MIDI controllers, sending MIDI CC commands from horizontal, vertical, and pressure actions.
 These are wonderful for sound design and exploration.

 #### MIDI Mapping XYZ Controls
 If you need to use a software MIDI learn function, it can often be difficult for the software to choose from the three messages send when you touch the controls.
 You can use the SenselApp to disable two of the dimensions when learning one.
 For example, set the CCs for X and Y to "none", then "Send Map to Morph."
 Then press the control when your software is in MIDI learn mode: